 A credit request is an upfront request from a client for payment.
 Once the credit request is paid, the client's balance will go up.
 Then, as lessons are invoiced against their name, the client's balance will reduce accordingly.
 The client's balance can be viewed from their profile or from Accounting > Client Balances.

-How do I send a credit request?
+How do I create and send an individual credit request?

 How do I pay a credit request?